Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 1. Seamlessly integrate with other microservices, such as the Product Service for product availability and the Payment Service for payment processing and cart service for checkout.

 #### Scalability:

 1. Design the Order Service to scale horizontally to handle increasing order volumes and peaks in traffic, especially during high-demand periods.

+## Shop Service

+#### Shop management
+1. Shop owner to register and manage their profile.

+#### Inventory Management Service:

+1. Monitor and update product availability based on orders and deliveries.